odinuv/web/en/apv/articles/javascript/index.md

 The main effect of this effort is to deliver to your users more dynamic page with better usability.

 As you probably noticed, browser's APIs are quiet bulky and not very convenient.
-Therefore there are JavaScript libraries like [jQuery](/en/apv/javascript/jquery) with more effective expression.
+Therefore there are JavaScript libraries like [jQuery](/en/apv/articles/javascript/jquery/) with more effective expression.

 Now you know that most visual effect or desktop-application-like behaviour of a website is caused by JavaScript.
 Another thing to remember is that JavaScript has vast ecosystem of libraries and frameworks and I am not going to get much deeper into this topic in this book.

+### New Concepts and Terms
+- JavaScript
+- Document Object Model
+- Browser Object Model
+- Events
+- AJAX
+- Promise